 - New entrants, those who have never worked before and are now seeking employment

 The share of the unemployed who are job leavers typically varies with the state of the economy.
 During recessions, fewer people voluntarily leave their jobs since fewer opportunities exist elsewhere.
 When the economy and labor demand are strong, more people are likely to quit their jobs because they are confident something better will come along.
-In 2013, as the jobs recovery was really just starting, job leavers accounted for 5 percent of the unemployed.
-In 2019, job leavers accounted for 16 percent of all unemployed Oregonians.
+In 2020, job leavers accounted for 4% of all unemployed Oregonians.

 New entrants to Oregon’s labor force generally make up a relatively small and fairly constant fraction of the total unemployed.
-New entrants accounted for 11 percent of all unemployed persons in 2019.
+New entrants accounted for 6% of all unemployed persons in 2020.
 Since 2013, re-entrants to the labor force have tended to account for between one out of every three or four unemployed persons in Oregon.
-Labor force re-entrants made up 29 percent of the unemployed in 2019.
+Labor force re-entrants made up 18% of the unemployed in 2020.

 To help distinguish the causes of rising or falling unemployment rates, economists often characterize unemployment as: